Comparing private ancillary funds to other charitable giving options

 What is the role of PAFs in Australian real estate investing?

-Private Ancillary Funds (PAFs) are charitable trusts designed to help individuals, families, or businesses manage structured, long-term philanthropic giving.
+Private Ancillary Funds are charitable trusts designed to help individuals, families, or businesses manage structured, long-term philanthropic giving.
 Their core purpose is to distribute funds to Deductible Gift Recipient (DGR) charities.
 Because of this, PAFs are regulated entities with strict guidelines on how their assets can be managed and invested.

 When it comes to Australian real estate investing, the role of PAFs is not to function as property-buying vehicles.
 Instead, their role is more strategic and values-driven: